prataprc/jsondata/PITCHME.md

 * f64 values that are <= -2^127 will sort before all i128 integers.
 * f64 values that are >= 2^127-1 will sort after all i128 integers.
 * f64 NaN, Not a Number, value shall sort after all i128 integers.
-* all other f64 values shall be casted to i128 number and compared.
+* All other f64 values shall be cast to i128 number and compared.
 * -Infinity shall sort before all numbers.
 * +Infinity shall sort after all numbers.
 * NaN shall sort after +Infinity.